 Dublin airport – Cork – Killarney National Park – Ring of Kerry drive – Dingle Peninsula – Slea Head drive – Cliffs of Moher – Fanor beach – Sligo – Giants Causeway – Bushmills – Belfast – Dublin.
 We stayed at Airbnbs in most of the places and they were all in great locations and beautifully done up.

 Lough Hyne forms for one of the major tourist attractions in Ireland anyway and so if you are there, make sure you include night sea Kayaking there in your list of top things to do in Ireland – This place is in between Killarney National park and Cork.
 An absolute must do with Atlantic Night Sea Kayaking team.It starts at 8pm and you are done by 11pm.
 Night sea kayaking itself is quite an adventure and imagine seeing bioluminescent water as well…It was awesome!
 They also take you to a place on the kayak where they ask you to shut your eyes and just take in the silence of the night.

 All set for the night sea kayaking

-3. Drive through the Gap of Dunloe on the Ring of Kerry and visit the lakes of Killarney National Park – The lakes of Killarney is absolutely wonderful, walk through the park,visit Ross castle and stroll around the lakes.
+Drive through the Gap of Dunloe on the Ring of Kerry and visit the lakes of Killarney National Park – The lakes of Killarney are absolutely wonderful, walk through the park,visit Ross castle and stroll around the lakes.
 While you are driving on the Ring of Kerry, which is one of the most famous drives in Ireland you will be passing through the Gap of Dunloe…every corner here is spectacular.
 This is one of the best things to do in Ireland.

 Lakes of Killarney National park